Upgraded Snapmaker 2.0 A350T with CNC, Laser and 3D Printing Modules

 ©3DWithUs – Photo: Max Funkner

 With the setup above, the app displayed the reduction of decibels by 10-ish to 50.
-The external DC power box was still noisy, but due to the reduced vibration on the floor, A350T’s presence was not felt as much anymore in the room next-door.
+The external DC power box was still noisy, but due to the reduced vibration on the floor, A350T’s presence was not felt as much anymore.
 As I tested further, I left Snapmaker printing an articulated dragon overnight without much of the noise or vibration issues.
-And again, there are more advanced DIY ideas circulating on the Snapmaker’s official forum.
+And again, there are more advanced DIY ideas circulating on Snapmaker’s official forum.

 3D Printing Test